-- (a) After the total score is computed per this section, the penalty points from the "Chief Judge Penalty Worksheet" will be deducted to arrive at the competitor's final score. - (b) If a Judge is unable to complete his or her duties during a flight program, a substitute Judge can be appointed.
+- (a) The computer will calculate the penalty points from the Chief Judge Penalty Form/Worksheet and deduct those penalty points from the pilot's total raw score (See 7.5.1) to arrive at the competitor's final score. - (b) In the event of an illegal Free program, as verified by the Contest Jury, additional penalty points or deductions as determined by the Contest Jury in accordance with 6.16, will be applied to the total raw score. - (c) If a Judge is unable to complete his or her duties during a flight program, a substitute Judge can be appointed.
 However, that Judge shall only take his or her place on the judging line at the start of the subsequent program.
-The grades of the departed Judge will be deleted for the flight program he or she did not complete. - (c) In the event of a disqualification, the Scoring Director will enter total penalty points equal to 9999 for the disqualified flight(s). - (d) In the event of a withdrawal, the Scoring Director will assign scores of zero to all figures and penalties.
-Those scores will not be discarded but will remain part of the calculations for the category.
+The grades of the departed Judge will be deleted for the flight program he or she did not complete. - (d) In the event of a disqualification (DQ), the Scoring Director will enter total penalty points equal to 9999 for the disqualified flight(s). - (e) In the event of a withdrawal, the Scoring Director will assign a grade of zero to all figures and penalties.
+Those grades will not be discarded but will remain part of the calculations for the category. - (f) In the event that any program is not completed (e.g., not all competitors could fly the program because of weather), the Scoring Director will enter total penalty points equal to 9999 for the competitors that have flown the program.

-The Contest Director will make Forms A available for the personal inspection of the competitors as soon as possible after the Scoring Director has no further need of the Form A and Penalty Worksheet.
+The Contest Director will make Forms A available for the personal inspection of the competitors as soon as possible after the Scoring Director has no further need of the Form A and Penalty Form.
 However, these scoresheets must remain under the supervision of the Contest Director or his designee until the expiration of the protest period.
 (See 3.18.2)